hotosm/learnosm/_posts/en/0900-07-20-vespucci_en.md

 ### Uploading your changes

 To upload your changes, tap the "Transfer" icon on the lower portion of the screen and select "Upload data to OSM server".
 A list of your changes will appear.
 Tap "Properties" to input your changeset comments, then tap "Upload".
-If the upload is successful, your changes will immediately appear in OSM.
+If the upload is successful, your changes will appear immediately in OSM.

 ![Upload][]
 ![Changes][]
-![[Changeset comments][]
+![Changeset comments][]

 Uploading your changes to OpenSteetMap requires you to be connected to the internet and be logged in to your OSM account so make sure you have signed in before editing.